WebMCP: I Made My Website AI Agent Ready (Here's How)

 What’s next

-The W3C spec will eventually ship in stable Chrome and likely Firefox and Safari too.
-When it does, the jasonjmcghee library approach and the browser-native approach will converge.
+When the spec finally hits stable, the jasonjmcghee library approach and the browser-native approach will converge.
 Websites will declare tools.
 Browsers will surface them to AI agents natively.
 No widget, no token, no bridge needed.

 We’re not there yet.
 But you can start building for it today.